Saediek/Saediek/README.md

 ## Hola 👋

-I am literally No<'one> a Computer Scientist (who isn't these days ).
+I am literally No<'one> a Software developer (who isn't these days ).

 I specialize in systems programming mainly using the Rust programming language.